aerobless/knowledge/💻 Software Development/💻 Software Development.md

----
-description: >-
-  Programming is the process of creating a set of instructions that tell a computer how to perform a task
+Programming is the process of creating a set of instructions that tell a computer how to perform a task.
+Software Development is often done using a [[🍍 Project Management|project management]] methodology called [[👨💻 Scrum|scrum]].
----
 # Development Tools

 ### [IntelliJ](https://www.jetbrains.com/idea/) (Java IDE)